ShiaSyndicate/path-of-ahlulbayt/SECURITY.md

 - Added Content-Security-Policy and Referrer-Policy meta tags to `index.html` and `timeline.html` as a defense-in-depth control.
 - Removed inline scripts where possible and moved inline styles to `style.css` to allow more restrictive CSP policies.
 - Removed console logs that may cause information leakage in production.
+- Removed console logs that may cause information leakage in production.

 ## Recommended deployment configuration
 Set security headers via your hosting provider or reverse proxy: